trustcrypto/documentation-theme-jekyll/pages/mydoc/faq.md

 To restore you data if you lose your OnlyKey you can restore this backup to a new OnlyKey or if you like to plan ahead then get a secondary OnlyKey and restore your backup so it is ready in case your primary is lost.<br><br>

-Read more about the technical physical hardware security and encrypted backup feature in the <a href="https://crp.to/okstart" target="_blank">users guide available here.</a>
+Read more about the technical physical hardware security and encrypted backup feature <a href="https://docs.crp.to/features.html#hardware-security" target="_blank">here.</a>
                             </div>
                         </div>
                     </div>